ClonyPDF home

 Japan Visa Photo Maker for Tourist, Business, Student, Work & e‑Visa Applications

 If you're a foreign national applying for a visa to enter Japan — whether through a Japanese embassy, consulate, the Japan Visa Application Centre (VFS Global), or the JAPAN eVISA online system — your photo is checked by the Ministry of Foreign Affairs (MOFA) and the specific overseas mission handling your file.
-Most current guidance points to a 45 x 45 mm square photo on a plain white background, though some missions instead accept the 35 x 45 mm passport-style size or a 2 x 2 inch format.
 Visa photo rules can be stricter, and enforced more variably between missions, than the passport photo standard for the same country — a mismatched size or background is one of the most common reasons applications get sent back.
 Because a visa rejection can cost you weeks of processing time and a second application fee, it's worth getting this right before you submit, not after.

 Issuing authority